 Membership in these groups is determined by audition at the beginning of each semester.
 For audition times and material, consult the Director of Jazz Studies.

-Both the Crane Jazz Ensemble and Jazz Band are jazz big-bands open by audition.
+Both the Crane Jazz Ensemble (led by Timothy Savage) and Jazz Band (led by Nathan Giroux) are jazz big-bands open by audition.
 The Crane Jazz Ensemble is the premier performance group in the Jazz Studies program at The Crane School of Music.
 The Crane Jazz Ensemble tours regularly, appearing at schools, conferences, and jazz festivals, including multiple awards for individual and ensemble performance at the Notre Dame Collegiate Jazz Festival in 1993, 1992, and1989.
 The ensemble has performed with such guest artists as Marian McPartland, Marvin Stamm, Dave Stahl, and the Billy Taylor Trio, and has appeared at the Musicfest USA 1990 National Finals, the New York State School Music Association Winter Conference, and the Marine Midland, Villanova University and College of Saint Rose Jazz Festivals.

 The Jazz Studies program at Crane also includes Small Jazz Groups, including the elite Giroux Honors Jazz Combo.
 In addition to performance opportunities, the program includes class offerings in improvisation, arranging, history and pedagogy, with recent on campus performances by such artists as Arturo Sandoval, Bobby McFerrin, Branford Marsalis, Kenny Wheeler, The Count Basie Orchestra, New York Voices and others.
 Recent additions to the Jazz Studies program include a fully equipped improvisation lab, and a nationally recognized student chapter of the National Association of Jazz Educators.

 Crane Percussion Ensembles